 Ecuador

 As of 1994, we started working in the country’s cocoa and coffee sectors.
 In the next two decades, we built our expertise in the professionalisation of farmer organisations and sustainable production.
-Currently, we are implementing our Cocoa & coffee programme, and our Good Food for Cities programme in the cities of Quito and Manabi.
-We are also implementing a big EU-funded project called CREA, which supports Ecuadorian producer organisations and MSMEs that care about sustainability to tap into European markets.
+Currently, we are implementing our Cocoa & coffee programme, and our Good Food for Cities programme in the cities of Quito, San Vicente and Jama.
+2025 was also the last full year of a big EU-funded project called CREA, which supports Ecuadorian producer organisations and MSMEs that care about sustainability to tap into European markets.

 Projects